 RORB modelling is done via the RORB_CMD.exe engine and you may wish to test your project directly with this executable before using it in Storm Injector.
-In particular, the *.par file should be in accordance with the RORB_CMD-documentation_V1.pdf document.
+In particular, the *.par file should be created in accordance with the RORB_CMD-documentation_V1.pdf document.

 You will need to determine how may Interstation Areas your project has.
 This is based on how many 7.2 (dummy gauging station) codes are in your model.
 This is easiest done in a text editor.
 If you set the 4th line 'Lumped kc:' to t (true) then only 1 ISA is required.
 However, a burst is still required for each ISA.
 If you set the 4th line 'Lumped kc:' to f (false) then an ISA line for each ISA and each burst is required.